uwenayoallain/alu-web-infa-summative/README.md

 - Frontend-backend integration
 - Error handling and user experience design

-**Commercial Use**: External API keys required for production deployment.
+External API keys required for production deployment.
 Ensure compliance with OpenWeatherMap terms of service for commercial applications.